dodecastudio/craft-blurhash/README.md

 #### Returning a blurhash data URI from an asset field

-An asset field can be returned as a dataURI to a blurhash image using the `@assetToBlurHash` directive like so:
+An asset field can be returned as a dataURI to a blurhash image using the `@assetToBlurHash` directive.
+It can also be used to return a blurhash string by setting the `asUri` argument to `false`.

 ```graphql
 {